 Each patrol team is lead by a patrol captain.
 Patrol captains are selected for their leadership skills, maturity, and lifeguarding skills.
 They are responsible for ensuring minimum patrol standards are met in accordance with the clubs Patrol Operations manual.

-As of November 2011 all Patrol Captains must hold a Senior Lifeguard Award - Patrol Captain.
+All Patrol Captains must hold a Senior Lifeguard Award - Patrol Captain.
 To achieve this award they must have completed a minimum of two seasons patrolling, hold a Marine VHF Certificate and a level one First Aid Certificate and attended a one day Patrol Captains workshop.

 Patrol Captains responsibilities include: